Home Rancho Armadillo Newsletter

 With so much to see and do with in a hours drive from the Estate that we highly recommend that you rent a car.
 In the long run it will be much cheaper than hiring a taxi or a guide to chauffeur you around plus you will be able to set your own schedule and not be confined to the schedule of tour guides.
 Don't believe the stories you hear about driving in Costa Rica, the roads are in good conditions, and it's no different than driving in any major city in the USA.

 After doing extensive research I have found that Adobe Car Rentals have the best rates and great service with offices around the country should you encounter any problems.
 They recently purchased 200 new cars continuing with their goal of having the newest fleet of cars in Costa Rica.
-We have teamed up with Adobe to offer our guests direct on line booking, guaranteeing that you get the best rates possible; also for our guests who book through our web site you can still rent a cell phone from Adobe for $10 for the entire rental time period.
-You need to request the phone in the comments box on the rental form.
+We have teamed up with Adobe to offer our guests direct on line booking, guaranteeing that you get the best rates possible.
 Please visit our Car Rental page for more information.

 Boardwalk Completed

-After seven months of putting up with our beach front being disrupted with the sounds of backhoes and cement trucks, the local government finally completed the long over due boardwalk / beachfront park.
+After seven months of putting up with our beach front being disrupted with the sounds of backhoes and cement trucks, the local government finally completed the long over due boardwalk / beachfront park in 2015.
 This had been promised for over 6 years, it finally took a local election to get it started.
-The park consist of a basketball court, a volleyball court, benches and a paved walkway covering the center part of the beach.
+The park consist of a basketball court, skateboard ramps, a gym, a volleyball court, benches and a paved walkway covering the center part of the beach.

 Water Testing